 Attachments feel a bit flimsy, and the low speed has very little power.

 Possesses unique industrial curb appeal.
 Beaters are made from reinforced nylon for smooth, reliable beating.
 Larger beater surface area handles larger jobs more quickly.
 Turbo Boost is the perfect feature for small spurts of mixing action.

-Has a few plastic components, which made some consumers question the model's durability.
+Has a few plastic components, which make some consumers question the model's durability.

 Enjoy 50 percent more power than its predecessor with this 350-watt model.
 Comes with a wide variety of attachments.
 Consumers love the VarioControl speed dial at the top, which is easy to operate.
 Comes with a 2-cup chopper.

 A bit hard to hold for some consumers.
 Not as powerful as expected.

 Convenient self-contained storage design.
 Back of the mixer is contoured with a built-in groove to rest on bowls.
 Stainless steel attachments are incredibly well-made and durable.
 Has a fairly small footprint when packed, making it ideal for smaller kitchens.